South Korea celebrity suicides put spotlight on gender inequality | DW | 11.02.2021

 The recent death of a young actress has triggered a debate about gender inequality and increasing societal pressures facing young women in South Korea.

-In addition to uncovering the mental health challenges facing those in the spotlight, it shows the alarming trend of increasing suicides of young women in a country already grappling with a high suicide rate.
+In addition to uncovering the mental health challenges facing those in the spotlight, it shows the alarming trend of suicides among young women in a country already grappling with a high suicide rate.

 Actress Oh In-hye, 36, took her life last September.
 Singer Sulli, followed by her celebrity friend Goo Hara, ended their own lives months apart in late 2019.
-Male celebrities have also committed suicide in recent years, most notably Kim Jong-hyun from the group SHINee in December 2017.
+Male celebrities have also died by suicide in recent years, most notably Kim Jong-hyun from the group SHINee in December 2017.

 The reasons behind this disturbing development are many.
 For Song and Oh, it may have been most connected to the waning of their careers.
 For Sulli and Goo Hara, more related to the stress of lives in the public eye.